deadcyclo/narrative-ripper/README.md

 and this additional data will be downloaded without having to redownload everything.
 Be safe.
 Grab your data as soon as possible! **

+## Installation

+* The application has been tested on 2.7.6 on ubuntu, but other versions of python should work
+* The oauth library from narrative requires the [requests python package](https://pypi.python.org/pypi/requests/2.11.1) to be installed
+* The application itself has no requirements, but if you install the optional [colorama python package](https://pypi.python.org/pypi/colorama/0.3.7) the downloader will give you nice colors in its printout

 ## Usage

 ### Register an application